uf-hobi-informatics-lab/ClinicalTransformerNER/README.md

 ####
 ```

-- note: the CRF layer we implemented is based on pytorch-crf (https://pytorch-crf.readthedocs.io/en/stable/) with a modification by integration of the masked CRF (https://github.com/DandyQi/MaskedCRF)
+- CRF_layer: the CRF layer we implemented is based on pytorch-crf (https://pytorch-crf.readthedocs.io/en/stable/) with a modification by integration of the masked CRF (https://github.com/DandyQi/MaskedCRF)
+- ADVERSARIAL TRAINING:  we support three methods (FGM, PGD, and FreeLB) for adversarial training.

 ## Usage and example (biaffine approach)
 - implementation of https://aclanthology.org/2020.acl-main.577.pdf